VighneshHemnani/BarBeerDrinkerWebApp/README.md

 Bar Beer Drinker is a web application project that uses HTML, CSS and Javascript in the front-end and MySQL and Java in the back-end to handle queries, output queries, as well as make insightful graphs to visualizes trends for better data analysis.
 This was a part of a class project for Principles of Information and Data Management (CS 336) at Rutgers with Professor Imieliński.

+## What does the WebApp do?

+Write what it does.
+How many pages.
+What each page does.

 ## About the database

 For the project, we were provided a database with multiple tables about bars, beers and drinkers in an imaginary country.
 This initial database did not contain any established relations such as primary keys or foreign keys, and only contained data of 12 tables (can be found *here*), which are: